-AwardWallet receives compensation from advertising partners for links on the blog.
+AwardWallet receives compensation from advertising partners when you visit our site, click on a link, when you are approved for a credit card, or when an account is opened.
 Terms Apply to the offers listed on this page.
+Enrollment is required for select Amex benefits.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.
+Offers for Bank of America cards mentioned in this post have been updated as of 07/18/2025

 Paying interest on credit card debt will quickly wipe out the value of any rewards earned on purchases and can make it difficult to pay down the balance on your credit card.
 We recommend never carrying a balance on your cards, but, the reality is, whether you have a large purchase on the horizon or an emergency expense you haven’t accounted for, there are times when it isn’t practical or pragmatic to pay down your entire balance at the end of the month.